Tidal Love Numbers from EFT of Black Hole Perturbations with Timelike Scalar Profile: Introduction

-Having said that, it is non-trivial how to define TLNs of BHs in theories beyond GR.
+Having said that, it is non-trivial how to define TLNs of BHs.
 In general, a static solution for perturbations that is regular at the BH horizon is a linear combination of growing and decaying modes at spatial infinity, and a set of TLNs is usually defined as the ratio between the amplitudes of these two modes.
-The problem is that the decaying mode can be degenerate with subleading terms of the growing mode in the far region, which introduces an ambiguity in the definition of TLNs.\footnote{In the Newtonian limit, there are no such an ambiguity to define the TLNs, because solutions of the Laplace equation have no subleading terms~\cite{Poisson2014gravity}.} A possible solution for this ambiguity is to perform an analytic continuation of the multipole index~$\ell$ from integer values to generic complex values~\cite{Kol:2011vg,LeTiec:2020bos,Creci:2021rkz}.
+The problem is that the decaying mode can be degenerate with subleading terms of the growing mode in the far region, which introduces an ambiguity in the definition of TLNs.\footnote{In the Newtonian limit, there is no such ambiguity to define the TLNs, because solutions of the Laplace equation have no subleading terms~\cite{Poisson2014gravity}.} As discussed in \cite{Gralla:2017djj}, resolving this ambiguity would be important for an accurate prediction of gravitational waveforms.
+A possible solution for this ambiguity is to perform an analytic continuation of the multipole index~$\ell$ from integer values to generic complex values~\cite{Kol:2011vg,LeTiec:2020bos,Creci:2021rkz}.
 In this paper, we formulate a general method to find a static solution of the generalized RW equation with a regular boundary condition at the horizon and to extract the TLNs unambiguously by promoting the parameter~$\ell$ to non-integer values in the intermediate steps of our calculations.
 For illustrative purposes, we consider two examples of hairy BHs: One is the stealth Schwarzschild BH and the other is the Hayward BH with a non-trivial scalar field.
 In the former, the TLNs are vanishing as in GR.
 On the other hand, for the latter which is an example of non-stealth solutions, we show that the TLNs are non-vanishing and that a logarithmic running of TLNs shows up at some value of $\ell$.

 The structure of this paper is as follows.
 In Section~\ref{sec:setup}, we revisit the EFT of perturbations on an arbitrary background with a timelike scalar profile and provide a brief review of the master equation (i.e., the generalized RW equation) for odd-parity perturbations on a static and spherically symmetric BH.
 Section~\ref{sec:analysis} is the main part of this paper.
 First, we review the relativistic definition of the TLNs for (stealth) Schwarzschild BHs.
 Then, we develop a general formalism to calculate the TLNs based on the generalized RW equation for generic non-Schwarzschild backgrounds and demonstrate it with the Hayward background.
 Finally, in Section~\ref{sec:discussion}, we draw our conclusions and prospects of our formalism.